yugenteabar/restaurant/events.md

   event_extra_info: ''
   button_text: Late Night Supper Menu
   button_link: https://yugendining.com.au/assets/images/yugen-dining-late-night-snack-menu-january-2023.pdf
-  event_description: "Late Supper, DJ performance and extensive spirit selection &
+  event_description: "Late night supper menu, DJ performances, extensive spirit selection
-    cocktails. \nSpend your Friday and Saturday late nights at Yugen.
-DJ’s energizing the dining room and our bar team introducing you to some new and beautiful flavours, shaken or stirred down into cocktails a companied with a late supper menu. "
+    and cocktails. \nSpend your Friday and Saturday late nights at Yugen.
+DJ’s energizing the dining room and our bar team introducing you to some new and intriguing flavours, shaken or stirred down into cocktails accompanied with a delicious late supper menu. "
 title: What’s On

 ---